Peak Season for Hurricanes Starts in Mid-August in New Jersey

 - Clear loose and clogged rain gutters and downspouts.

-- Determine how and where to secure your boat if you own one.
+- Secure your boat, if you own one.

 You should evacuate under the following conditions: